A manometer is a tool to measure pressure in closed systems. Manometers measure different types of pressure, absolute

 To know about multivariable pressure transmitters, you can read the Visaya Article here

 Manometer calibration equipment

-To calibrate, we shall need a reference device with higher accuracy than the device under test.
+To calibrate a manometer, we shall need a reference device with higher accuracy than the device under test.
 We can use a digital pressure transmitter or even another manometer, as long as it has better accuracy.